 The AP Chinese Language and Culture course in Mandarin Chinese emphasizes communication (understanding and being understood by others) by applying interpersonal, interpretive, and presentational skills in real-life situations in the Intermediate to Pre-Advanced range as described in the ACTFL Performance Descriptors for Language Learners.
 Taking a holistic approach to language proficiency and recognizing the complex interrelatedness of comprehension and comprehensibility, vocabulary usage, language control, communication strategies, and cultural awareness, this course aims to provide students with ongoing and varied opportunities to further develop their proficiencies across the full range of language skills within a cultural frame of reference reflective of the richness of Chinese language and culture.
 Students learn language structures in context and use them to convey meaning.
 It strives to promote both fluency and accuracy in language use and avoid overemphasis on grammatical accuracy at the expense of communication.
 To best facilitate the study of language and culture, the course is taught almost exclusively in Chinese.
-This course engages students in an exploration of culture in both contemporary and historical contexts, and develops students' awareness and appreciation of cultural products (e.g., tools, books, music, laws, conventions, institutions); practices (patterns of social interactions within a culture); and perspectives (values, attitudes, and assumptions).
+This course engages students in an exploration of cultural products (e.g., tools, books, music, laws, conventions, institutions); practices (patterns of social interactions within a culture); and perspectives (values, attitudes, and assumptions).
 Meets UC and CSU requirements.